Nursing Home Fall Lawsuit in Michigan

 When you place a beloved relative in a nursing home, the last thing you expect is that they’ll be injured in someone else’s care.
 Unfortunately, incidents such as falls at nursing homes are more common than you might think, and many of them are preventable.
 Nursing home falls are preventable and unacceptable events.
 If your elderly loved one suffered injuries or even wrongful death as a result of fall-related injuries, you might have a valid claim.

-At Lipton Law, our dedicated Michigan elder abuse attorneys understand how challenging it can be for victims to keep a level head and respond to the mistreatment of a loved one.
+At Lipton Law, our dedicated Michigan nursing home negligence attorneys understand how challenging it can be for victims to keep a level head and respond to the mistreatment of a loved one.
 We’ve worked hard to earn the legal experience that lets us keep you informed as we defend your rights to compensation.
 Our highly knowledgeable staff is ready to support you when you file a claim against negligent parties.
-To schedule your free legal case review, please call our trusted law firm at 248-557-1688 today.
+To schedule your free legal case review, please call our trusted law firm at (248) 557-1688 today.

 Are Nursing Homes Liable for Falls?

 When nursing homes and assisted living facilities fail to uphold the appropriate standards of care necessary to keep their residents safe, this often constitutes nursing home negligence or even nursing home abuse.
-Nursing home residents and their family members have the right to seek compensation when falls happen due to negligence.
+Nursing home residents and their family members have the right to seek compensation and hold the nursing home liable when falls happen due to negligence.
 Families of aging adults often don’t have the time or the knowledge necessary to care for elderly parents and loved ones.
 For this reason, nursing facilities are often a better option for older adults.

 The Dangers of Falls in Nursing Homes